-The Forest Complex, located at the southwest corner of campus, consists of five independent buildings (Alder, Manzanita, Juniper, Spruce, & Ponderosa) and a sixth central building (Tamarack) that serves as a main lounge area.
-Each of the five buildings has two stories, housing ten to thirty-two people.
-Every floor in Forest includes a small kitchen, as well as a lounge used for relaxation and study.
-Single, double, and quad occupancy rooms contribute to the comfortable small group living atmosphere.
+The Forest Complex, located at the southwest corner of campus, consists of five independent residence halls (Alder, Manzanita, Juniper, Spruce, and Ponderosa) and a sixth central building (Tamarack) that serves as a main lounge area.
+Each of the five residence halls has two stories, housing 25 to 60 people.